• Skip to primary navigation

 • Use in any recipe calling for puff pastry.

-Once puff pastry dough is made it becomes an ingredient you use in other recipes.
-This recipe makes the same amount as two sheet of store bought puff pastry, or one box.
+Once puff pastry dough is made, it becomes an ingredient you use in other recipes.
+This recipe makes the same amount as two sheets of store-bought puff pastry, or one box.

 You can divide the dough in half and roll out each half or you can roll out the entire amount all at once.